 The compost is used for soil application in Golden Hope's own palm oil plantations.
 It is desirous for the estates to have high quality compost and good nutrients absorption after soil application.
-This is done by applying compost in between the palm trees.
+This can only be achieved if the soil application is done by spreading the compost evenly between the palm trees which is consequently ensures aerobic conditions.
 The estate manager will ensure the compost is properly applied.
 Thus, sufficient monitoring is already in place for monitoring soil application.

-The quality control to ensure aerobic conditions is achieved by monitoring the temperature and oxygen levels in the compost windrows with a representative random sampling of 5% of the windrows before and after turning.
+The quality control to ensure aerobic conditions is achieved by monitoring the temperature and oxygen levels in the compost windrows with a representative random sampling of 10% of the windrows before and after turning.
 Temperature above ambient will indicate aerobic process which releases heat and presence of oxygen indicates the high possibility of aerobic process.
 An oxygen and temperature probe will be used to monitor the above parameters.
 The monitoring point should be preferably in the centre of the compost windrow cross section.